h3ct0rjs/Document-TeX/README.md

   - Templates for Capture The Flag Contest, Reports.
   - Templates of Presentations.
-  - Templates of Test with LaTeX.
+  - Templates of test with LaTeX.
   - Copy of Ctf Files and Writeups.

 ### Tech

-This repository has bee made using software for Windows and Gnu/Linux OS:
+This repository has been made using software for Windows and Gnu/Linux OS:

 * [MiKTeX] - Home - MiKTeX Project Page!
 * [Texmaker] - awesome Windows text editor
 * [Vim Improved] - awesome Gnu/Linux text editor :) <3
 * [Ghostscript ] - is a high quality, high performance Postscript and PDF interpreter and rendering engine.

 ### Development
-This Development is doing mainly BY Hector F. Jimenez in order to increase the LaTeX knowledge as a way of create nice reports.
+This Development is doing mainly for me to increase the LaTeX knowledge as a way of create nice reports, articles, and personal templates.

-### Todo's
- - Write Tests
- - Rethink Github Save
+There is another contributors who are actually recognized properly.

 License
 ----
 GPL V3.0

-**Free Software, Hell Yeah!**